linked in pixel

 How is diabetic eye disease treated?

-There are several interventions provided for diabetic macular changes.
-Scans in our ophthalmology clinic will show swelling and fluid within the macula.
-When this occurs, we typically start a series of multiple monthly injections of medication into the eye (with much anesthesia) to help resolve the swelling.
-These areas of fluid can severely impact vision, and routine injections of medications target bleeding and leaky blood vessels.
+When we find swelling, we often start a series of multiple monthly injections of medication into the eye.
+We use anesthesia to make sure the patient is comfortable.
+These injections help to reduce the swelling because too much fluid can hurt vision.
+Regular injections of medications target bleeding and leaky blood vessels.
 Keeping one’s A1C and blood sugars under better control can help to reduce this type of damage to the retina.
-However, at times, the damage may already be too far advanced and require continued therapy.
+However, if the damage is advanced, ongoing treatment may be needed.

 Importance of screenings

-Digital Medicine helps you manage common chronic conditions.
+Digital Medicine helps you manage common cardiometabolic conditions.
 Learn more at Digital Medicine | Ochsner Health

 You may also be interested in: